 While most men are googling “how to make facial hair grow” (with the whole beard revolution), the worried opposite sex frantically googles the opposite.
 While facial hair was not a concern for women in past generations …

 …women have progressed to striving for hairless skin, even more so facial skin, with unwavering determination.

 A natural depilatory?
-Ageing.
+Aging.
 Not very appealing or time honoring.
 It may not even have an effect on facial hair.

 Don’t worry, me ladies.
-There are natural ways to get rid of the below brow hair, Presley-like long sideburns, moustache, and beard.
+There are natural ways to get rid of the below-brow hair, Presley-like long sideburns, mustache, and beard.

-When talking about facial hair, you need to know what is hirsutism.
+When talking about facial hair, you need to know what hirsutism is.
 Hirsutism is a condition where women have excess body hair in unwanted places like the chin, back, and chest.

 What do you already know?

 Going back to the “worried opposite sex” part.